newtfire/newTutorials/ixml-xproc/ebb-InstallNotes.md

    * *For future reference*: As soon as we have an XProc pipeline file (`.xpl`) ready to run, we'll be running with a command like this, using the alias you created: `calabash filename.xpl` ).
 And we can see some nifty graphviz sketches of our pipeline if we append this to the command (including the dot at the end: `--graphs:.` like so: `calabash filename.xpl --graphs:.`

+# Morgana
+This is an XProc processor that you can use with more complex ixml contexts and for processing lots of input.
+It works with the ixml processor [**Markup Blitz**](#markup-blitz).

 =========================

 # ixml processors